devsjc/blog/content/20231202-the-complete-guide-to-pyproject-toml.md

 # Create a virtual environment and install dependencies
 # * Only re-execute this step when pyproject.toml changes
-# * Don't build a binary for the cool-python-project package
-FROM python-3.12 AS build-reqs
+FROM python:3.12 AS build-reqs
 WORKDIR /app
 COPY pyproject.toml pyproject.toml
 RUN python -m venv /venv
-RUN /venv/bin/pip install -q . --no-binary=cool-python-project
+RUN /venv/bin/python -m pip install -U setuptools wheel RUN /venv/bin/pip install -q .

 # Build binary for the package and install code
 # * The README.md is required for the long description